-When the residuals increase in low-income communities, as shown in \Cref{fig:g1}, the membership probability $\tilde\pi_1(X_{n+1}) $ also rises with decreasing income, as depicted in \Cref{fig:g2}.
-The first subgroup primarily consists of low-income communities, while the other two groups comprise higher-income communities.
-In contrast, the residual distribution is nearly invariant across population size in \Cref{fig:g3}, and consequently, $\tilde \pi(X_{n+1})$ only exhibits minor variations across population size in \Cref{fig:g4}.
-The probabilities $\tilde \pi(X_{n+1})$ effectively summarize the feature information related to the residual distribution while marginalizing out the irrelevant factors.
-Therefore, the income- and population-conditional residual distributions (\Cref{fig:g1,fig:g3}) can be approximately expressed as \eqref{equ:description}.
-Consequently, PCP has approximately valid coverage over these features.
+To illustrate, we show further results on the Communities and Crime dataset \citep{dua2017uci} introduced in \Cref{sect:exp_preview}. \Cref{fig:g1,fig:g3} show how the test residuals vary across two features, \quotes{median household income} and \quotes{population size}, respectively. \Cref{fig:g2,fig:g4} depict the membership probabilities for three clusters as a function of the same two features.
+When the residuals increase in lower-income communities, as shown in \Cref{fig:g1}, the likelihood of belonging to the first cluster also rises with decreasing income; see \Cref{fig:g2}.
+The first cluster primarily consists of low-income communities, while the other two comprise higher-income communities.
+In contrast, the residual distribution is nearly invariant across population size (\Cref{fig:g3}), and consequently, $\hat \pi^\star(X_{n+1})$ only exhibits minor variations across population sizes (\Cref{fig:g4}).
+We can thus see that $\hat \pi^\star(X_{n+1})$ summarizes the feature information related to the residual distribution while marginalizing out the irrelevant factors.
+Consequently, PCP has approximately valid coverage conditional on these features.

-\Cref{thm:pcp_cover} offers a guarantee based on a mixture model learnt from the data.
+\Cref{thm:pcp_cover} offers a guarantee based on a mixture model learned from the data.
 We next assume that the residuals follow a true mixture model \eqref{equ:mixture}, and then bound the conditional coverage gap of our interval, without requiring the number of cluster distributions to be specified correctly.
 Our bounds are inspired by those in \citet{barber2022conformal}.
 In the theorems below, we consider the KL limit of our interval in \eqref{equ:likelihood_2}.